ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 To optically represent the EHC using a compact machine-readable format the Aztec 2D Barcode (ISO/IEC 24778:2008) SHOULD be used.

 When generating the optical code with Aztec, an error correction rate of 23% is RECOMMENDED.
+The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 65 mm.

 #### QR 2D Barcode

 Alternatively a QR barcode may be used.
-An error correction rate of ‘Q’ (around 25%) recommended.
+An error correction rate of ‘Q’ (around 25%) RECOMMENDED.
+The Alphanumeric (Mode 2/QR Code symbols 0010) MUST be used in conjunction with Base45.

+The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 65 mm when used on an optical screen with at least 4 pixels per timing cell.

 ## Security Considerations